llStringll/FB-Blender/README.md

 Predictive response length classifier for seq2seq part to put a hard constraint on generation of <eos> token, hasn't been added yet!

-*Training and eval scripts are yet to be added*
+*Training and eval scripts are under work*